MCT-master/MCT4024-MCT4025/Workshop9/README.md

 # Workshop Examples

 The examples show how we can start building complex OSC audio communication systems that use timetags to mitigate latency and achieve higher precision.
 The repo has 3 examples, each consisting of a PD and Python file.
-In class, we will go through each example together and do some activities to explore our possibilities.
+In class, we will go through each example and do some activities together.

 ### Example 1 - Connection